Skip to content

 WeekToDo cons:

-• No syncing between devices
+• No syncing between devices will be a deal breaker for many

 WeekToDo is a to-do list planner that uses days of the week and custom lists to lay all of your tasks out in front of you.
 You can move items from your own lists onto a week plan, give them a time, set an alarm, and assign them a custom color.
-You set up recurring tasks and plan your schedule months in advance, and tasks can have both a detailed description and a set of sub-tasks nested within them.
+Set up recurring tasks and plan your schedule months in advance, and tasks can have both a detailed description and a set of sub-tasks nested within them.

-But WeekToDo is different in that it doesn't support syncing between devices, and that's seemingly by design.
+WeekToDo is different in that it doesn't support syncing between devices, and that's seemingly by design.
 You can export and import data at any point (to create a backup), but the app is supposed to live on your computer.
 That means there's no mobile access, which may restrict WeekToDo's usefulness.
-But if all you're looking for is an app for your computer, it's a great solution.
+But if all you're looking for is an app for local planning on your computer, it's a great solution.

 WeekToDo is simple, with only a light and dark theme to choose from and a few basic behavior toggles within the settings.
-The idea behind it is to stop making endless lists and instead start planning when you're going to complete them.
+The idea here is to stop making endless lists and instead start planning when you're going to complete them.
 The app is free and open source, and you can even try out a web version of the app (complete with data export when you're ready to go desktop-only).

 WeekToDo Price: Free